Self-Employment Tax Calculator

 Track expenses, maximize deductions, and file with confidence.
 The right tools make self-employment tax season painless.

-Understanding Self-Employment Tax: A Complete Guide for 2025
+Understanding Self-Employment Tax: A Current Planning Guide

 Self-employment tax is one of the biggest expenses freelancers, independent contractors, and sole proprietors face — yet it's also one of the most misunderstood.
 If you work for yourself and earn $400 or more per year, the IRS requires you to pay self-employment (SE) tax in addition to regular federal and state income taxes.
 This guide explains exactly how self-employment tax works, who pays it, and the most effective strategies to reduce what you owe.